radj307/volume-control/docs/AddonDevelopment.md

 ## Loading Your Addon

-### How to Get Log Feedback

-In order to see log messages related to the loading of addons, you need to enable the **`DEBUG`** message filter before launching the program.
+In order to see log messages related to the loading of addons, you need to enable the **`DEBUG`** log filter.
  1. Launch `VolumeControl.exe`, and navigate to the **Settings** tab.
  2. Find the **Filter** dropdown in the log settings area, and check the box next to **`DEBUG`**

 ### Where to Put Addons

-Addons must be located within this directory, or in a subdirectory of this directory:
-`C:\Users\<USERNAME>\AppData\Local\radj307\Addons`
-> ### Note
+Volume Control will attempt to load addons from a few locations, depending on the version.
+All versions of Volume Control will *(recursively)* load addons from `C:\Users\<USERNAME>\AppData\Local\radj307\Addons` first, if it exists.
+**Do not place Volume Control SDK dlls in addon directories, and do not include them when redistributing your addon.**

-> As of Volume Control 5.1.0, you can also place addons at any directory listed in the **CustomAddonDirectories** list, which can be found in the configuration file.
+Since [v5.1.0](https://github.com/radj307/volume-control/release/5.1.0), addons may also be located in any directories specified by the `CustomAddonDirectories` setting, which can be found in the configuration file:
-> `~/AppData/Local/radj307/VolumeControl_Url_<HASH>/<VERSION>/user.config`
+*(until [v5.2.0](https://github.com/radj307/volume-control/releases/5.2.0)):* `~/AppData/Local/radj307/VolumeControl_Url_<HASH>/<VERSION>/user.config`

-### Loading the Addon

-To check if your addon was loaded, launch VolumeControl and Assuming you have logging enabled, you will now be able to see messages related to addons in the log file. *(by default, this is named `volumecontrol.log` and is located next to the executable)*
+*(since [v5.2.0](https://github.com/radj307/volume-control/releases/5.2.0)):* `volumecontrol.json` located in the same directory as `VolumeControl.exe`

+Assuming you enabled `DEBUG` log messages, you will see messages in the log confirming that your addon was loaded when launching Volume Control:
 ![image](https://user-images.githubusercontent.com/1927798/169681684-f41649d3-49c0-4c33-aaf3-5454de4dfdad.png)

-Note that any users of your redistributed addons must also place this file in the same location, so if you're writing installation instructions be sure to include that.

 ### Using Hotkey Action Addons

+Addon actions are assigned in the same way as the built-in addons:

  1. Enable *Advanced Hotkeys* on the **Settings** tab.
  2. On the **Hotkeys** tab, open the dropdown box under the *Action* column of any hotkey.
- 3. You can now select your custom action in the list.
+ 3. Select your custom action in the list.

-### What about the SDK DLLs?

-The main program has these integrated inside of the `.exe` to facilitate a single-file release; all this is to say, once your addon is complete you don't need to include them anywhere, they are simply to allow Visual Studio to 'see' them.

 ## Redistributing Addons

 Once you've got your shiny new addon, you may want to distribute it to share your work.
 To encourage this, I've created an official repository for third-party addons [here](https://github.com/radj307/volume-control.Addons).